 Hawai'i requires an applicant to have completed 570 hours minimum of approved massage education.

 This includes at least 150 hours of core subject matter (Anatomy and Physiology, Structural Kinesiology, Business and Ethics, Basic Theory) and 420 hours of practical work or "hands-on".
-Our practical instruction is achieved mostly through class modules, however students also earn credit via our student clinic (160 hrs) or community outreach events.
+Our practical instruction is achieved mostly through class modules, however students also earn credit via our student clinic (200 hrs) and community outreach events.

 What are Maui Academy's affiliations and credentials?

 We have been licensed by the State of Hawaii Department of Education as a Private Trade and Vocational School since 1990.
 We are an NCBTMB (National Certification Board for Therapeutic Massage and Bodywork) Assigned School.
 We are a member of ABMP (Associated Massage and Bodywork Professionals) and the AMTA (American Massage Therapists Association).
 We are also a member of AFMTE (Alliance for Massage Therapy Education).